MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/azure-container-instance-details.md

 # Container image details and instructions on how to pull the image for Azure Chaos Studio - Relay Bridge Host

 The following container image is the Relay Bridge Host for Azure Chaos Studio, available from the Microsoft Container Registry.
 This image is used to facilitate communication between Azure Chaos Studio and target resources when those resources are within private networks.
-Typically customers look for this image when doing a security review and allow listing the image Chaos Studio uses during VNET injection.
+Typically customers look for this image when doing a security review and allow listing the image Chaos Studio uses during virtual network injection.
 This image is a Bastion host that we use for running an experiment in a customer's subscription and hosting the Azure Relay that connects to the Chaos Studio backend during experiment execution.

-## Image Details
+## Image details

 - **Repository**: `mcr.microsoft.com/azure-chaos-studio/relay-bridge-host`
 - **Full Image URI**: `mcr.microsoft.com/azure-chaos-studio/relay-bridge-host:<Tag address>`